 - And a million other coordinated, dexterous, manipulative movements.

 Here’s a treat for you, a video of Darci Lynn’s quarter-final performance on America’s Got Talent.
 For the sake of this blog post please focus on her left hand and see how she ‘manipulates’ Oscar.
-She literally transmits emotion to this chunk of tissue.
-She makes Oscar come alive by moving his hands perfectly in conjunction with his whole body, the music and the performance.
+She transmits emotion to this chunk of tissue.
+She makes Oscar come alive by moving his hands adroitly in conjunction with his whole body, the music, and the performance.
 You can also watch her right hand and see how she choreographs Oscar’s head and body for a real-life singing act.
-In Darci’s first audition Mel B said of the puppet Petunia, ‘I guess she’s just like you.’
-Well, yes, because Darci is able to transmit that inner part of herself to a rag doll and make it act humanlike with her hands.
+In Darci’s first audition, Mel B said of the puppet Petunia, “I guess she’s just like you.”
+Well, yes, because Darci can transmit that inner part of herself to a rag doll and make it act humanlike with her hands.

 I suggest you also watch the semi-finals and finals (which she won) and stay focused on her hands.
-I don’t know if she’s ambidextrous or not but the emotions she transmits to Petunia and Oscar through the movement of her hands (not to say her voice and ventriloquism talent) is nothing short of amazing.
+I don’t know if she’s ambidextrous or not, but the emotions she transmits to Petunia and Oscar through the movement of her hands is nothing short of amazing.
 Hands and emotions – body and mind – in perfect sync.
 Hands set humankind apart from any and every other form of life.

 This blog post is an excerpt from chapter 8.4 of the book Audit of the Universe

 Dig Deeper into The Explanation

 Join The Explanation Newsletter to stay informed of updates. and future events.
 No obligations, total privacy, unsubscribe if you want.
 Your gift is a free pdf of Inventory of the Universe and a free pdf of Answering the Big Questions in Life